FedRAMP/continuous-reporting-cwg/community_working_group_plan.md

 - **Data analysis:** data is normalized and aggregated to transform into information in the form of Key Security Indicators (KSIs) that represent system risk
 - **Reporting:** Information is presented to customers in consolidated reports or dashboards that reflect near-real time risk posture, enabling informed, risk based decision making

-The Reporting Continuously CWG will create a methodology that addresses the “who, what, when, and how” for the above steps.
+The scope of the Reporting Continuously CWG is the *who*, *what*, *when*, and *how* for the above steps.
+The scope of the Reporting Continuously CWG does not include the development of official FedRAMP standards and policies.

 ## Objectives
+**Produce a Methodology for CSPs to Continuously Report Risk**
+- Provide insight into best practices for reporting and communicating security incidents
+- Provide insights into generating, measuring, and communicating uniform baseline key security indicators (KSIs) that facilitate objective comparison across cloud services while allowing for flexible community-driven extensions
+- Provide insights into enabling non-blocking changes while maintaining appropriate security visibility and risk awareness for customers.
+**Strengthen Collaboration Between FedRAMP and the Private Sector**
 - Ensure FedRAMP has direct insight into community activities, goals, achievements, and best practices to inform the creation of standards and policies prior to their formal development.
 - Ensure FedRAMP stakeholders have equal, public access to information from FedRAMP, an open forum, and semi-structured opportunities to work towards shared goals in innovative ways.
-- Provide insight into best practices for reporting and communicating security incidents
-- Provide insights into generating, measuring, and communicating uniform baseline key security indicators (KSIs) that facilitate objective comparison across cloud services while allowing for flexible community-driven extensions
-- Exploring mechanisms that enable non-blocking changes while maintaining appropriate security visibility and risk awareness for customers
-- Fostering a culture/creating a framework where compliance augments security instead of being a roadblock
+- Foster a culture/creating a framework where compliance augments security instead of being a roadblock
-- Explore approaches to help customers interpret security information and make risk-based decisions using new attestation models
+- Explore approaches to help customers interpret security information and make risk-based decisions using new attestation models.

 ## Membership and Moderation

-This CWG will have a technical focus, and may include stakeholders from all areas of the FedRAMP community, including CSPs, 3PAOs, agencies, CISA, and FedRAMP itself.
+This CWG will have a technical focus, and may include stakeholders from all areas of the FedRAMP community, including CSPs, 3PAOs, Agencies, CISA, and FedRAMP itself.
 FedRAMP will serve as a facilitator rather than controller of the CWG's activities.

 The FedRAMP Coordinator for this CWG is [@JohnWHamilton](https://www.github.com/JohnWHamilton).
 The Coordinator will:
 - Provide general working group facilitation, ensuring folks stay on track with the agenda, and that everyone is able to participate appropriately.